-Iran vows to avenge U.S. killing of top commander Soleimani
+U.S. says it disrupted 'imminent attack' with killing of top Iran commander

 U.S. officials, speaking on condition of anonymity, said Soleimani was killed in a drone strike.
 Iran’s Revolutionary Guards said he died in an attack by U.S. helicopters.

 The U.S. embassy in Baghdad urged all American citizens to depart Iraq immediately.

-U.S. employees of foreign oil companies in Basra were preparing to leave the country, but Iraq’s oil ministry said output and exports were unaffected.
+Dozens of U.S. citizens working for foreign oil companies in the southern city of Basra were leaving the country.
+Iraqi officials said the evacuations would not affect output and exports were unaffected.

 Oil prices jumped more than $3 a barrel over concern about disruption to Middle East supplies.